 4. Conduct your FBEs.

 When conducting your FBEs, ensure you are actively engaged in classroom activities.
-The activities can involve facilitating small group time, reading aloud, tutoring one-on-one, and answering student questions.
+The activities can involve facilitating small instruction time, reading aloud, tutoring one-on-one presenting whole class instruction, practicing classroom management skills; supporting lead teacher instruction, and co-teaching.

 Be sure to get the name, phone number, and email address of the educator you observe because you will need to fill in their details when submitting your experiences.